 - Work with medical practitioners to encourage people to make wills and sign advance health directives and to discuss their health decisions and end of life choices with their doctors and families.

-- Liaise with national and international Voluntary Assisted Death, or Dying With Dignity organisations and the media.
+- Liaise with national and international Voluntary Assisted Dying organisations and the media.

-- Attend local, national and overseas forums on voluntary assisted death issues.
+- Attend local, national and overseas forums on issues related to voluntary assisted dying.

 - other dying with dignity advocates such as Go Gentle Australia and the Dying with Dignity associations interstate;